LeeThomas13/learning-journal/html-readings.md

 ### Grouping text & elements inline

-Using the span element acts like an inlike equivalent of the div element.
+Using the span element acts like an inline equivalent of the div element.
 It is used to either contain a section of text where there is no other suitable element to differentiate it from its surrounding text.